deinJoni/artemis-hr-app/apps/backend/README.md

 2. Set the build command to `pnpm run vercel-build` (defined at the repo root).
 3. Add the required Supabase environment variables (`SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`, `SUPABASE_ANON_KEY`) in the Vercel dashboard.

 The deployment entry point is `api/[[...route]].ts`, which adapts the existing Hono app to Vercel's Edge runtime.
 Vercel will list the function under that catch-all path in the deployment summary, but the handler still receives whichever URL path the client requested.
+If Vercel ever ignores the module runtime, the colocated `vercel.json` enforces the `edge` runtime for that route.